playframework/play-generated-docs/manual/hacking/Documentation.md

 To ensure that the code samples compile, run and tests pass, run `sbt test`.

-To validate that the documentation is structurely sound, run `sbt validateDocs`.
+To validate that the documentation is structurally sound, run `sbt validateDocs`.
 This checks that there are no broken wiki links, code references or resource links, ensures that all documentation markdown filenames are unique, and ensures that there are no orphaned pages.